ifthenpay/memberpress-payment-addon/readme.txt

 All network requests are performed server-side over HTTPS.
 Sensitive credentials are stored in site options and are not publicly exposed.
 The plugin does not store raw card numbers or full bank account details.

 == Screenshots ==
-1. Gateway settings screen
+1. Gateway Settings under MemberPress Payments Settings
-2. Checkout with method selection
-3. Final Customer subscription Update view
-4. Admin transaction with refund controls (modals)
+2. Checkout example for a basic one time subscription
+3. ifthenpay Gateway page
+4. Update Card for Lapsed Recurrent Subscription
+5. Update Card for an Active Reccurrent Subscription (buying the next period)
+6. Refund and Cancel consent (Admin only), future periods that will be refunded

 == Changelog ==